fredantell/whackamole/README.md

 It's up to the programmer to keep in mind what all the moving pieces are.
 It would be interesting to transition this to a more functional style that receives the current game state and computes the next game state.

-Rendering is being handled by reaching into the DOM and using JS to edit the stylesheets.
-It may have been easier in the end to just use JS to handle the animations.
+The mole's movement is being handled by CSS Animations.
+Since each level has moles that behave differently, these CSS rules are being changed by using JS to reaching into the DOM and edit the stylesheets.
+It may have been easier in the end to just use JS to handle the animations directly by setting properties on the moles.
+It would also have the benefit of pulling the mole's position into the game state data and consolidating more of the game's behavior in a single place.
 However, part of the learning exercise for me at the time was using CSS animations instead.